cmhamel/automesh/book/cli/metrics.md

 Leading values are from `automesh`.
 Values in parenthesis are results from [HexaLab](https://www.hexalab.net).[^Hexalab_2023] Items with ** indicate where `automesh` and Cubit agree, but HexaLab disagrees.
+  Cubit uses the term *Aspect Ratio* for Edge Ratio.

 The connectivity for all elements: